gdassori/microotp/README.md

 Project aim is to provide a banking grade security, long-lasting, OTP generators, that easy fit in your pocket, with schematics and everything you need to build it by yourself.

-The prototype comes with a micropython implementation of RFC 4226 (HOTP: An HMAC-Based One-Time Password Algorithm) and RFC 6238 (TOTP: Time-Based One-Time Password Algorithm).
+It comes with a client-side only implementation of RFC 4226 (HOTP: An HMAC-Based One-Time Password Algorithm) and RFC 6238 (TOTP: Time-Based One-Time Password Algorithm).